-This Seminar was accessed via membership of The British Society of Clinical and Academic Hypnosis and/or membership of the Royal Society of Medicine, Hypnosis and Psychosomatic Section.
+This Webinar was accessed via membership of The British Society of Clinical and Academic Hypnosis and/or membership of the Royal Society of Medicine, Hypnosis and Psychosomatic Section.
+(Webinar 11.09.2025)

 The host and presenters were: